symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-restrictions.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-If the process was successful, the product account can now only receive transactions from the company's account that does not include any "company.share" mosaic.
+If the process was successful, the product account can now only receive transactions from the company's account that does not include any ``company.share`` mosaic.

 Removing a restriction
 ======================

 After the company sells the product to the final client, they want to remove the condition that only allowed the company's account to send transactions to the product.
 The account restrictions can be removed as easily as they were set up:

 1. Define the account restriction modification.
-Remove from the "allowed list" the company's address.
+Remove from the allowed list the company's address.

 .. example-code::